Bangabandhu Cup 2023

-The Bangabandhu Cup 2023 International Kabaddi Tournament is an International Kabaddi Tournament organised by Bangladesh Kabaddi Federation in Bangladesh.
-The third season of Bangabandhu Cup (Kabaddi) this tournament will be commenced from 13 to 21 March 2023.
+The Bangabandhu Cup 2023 is an International Kabaddi Tournament organised by Bangladesh Kabaddi Federation in Bangladesh.
+The third season of Bangabandhu Cup this tournament will be commenced from 13 to 21 March 2023.
 The event will take place in Dhaka, Bangladesh.
 A total of 12 teams across several continents (Asia, Europe, Africa, and South America) are set to participate in the Bangabandu Kabaddi Cup.

-Bangladesh are the previous champions of the Bangabandhu Cup (Kabaddi).
+Bangladesh are the previous champions of the Bangabandhu Cup.
 They won the title for the 2nd time in 2022, defeating Kenya in the final.